 Other merit-based scholarships awarded through the Office of Scholarships and Student aid include:

-You may also wish to check out the various scholarships listed by the UNC Office of Distinguished Scholarships.
+You can also explore the scholarships listed by the UNC Office of Distinguished Scholarships.

 Other scholarships with various stipulations that are awarded through the Office of Scholarships and Student Aid include: